clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlaas.rst

 The Intel® Deep Learning Stack is available in two versions.
 The first is `Eigen`_, which includes `TensorFlow`_ optimized for Intel® architecture.
-The second is `Intel MKL`_, which includes the TensorFlow framework optimized using Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) primitives.
+The second is `Intel MKL-DNN`_, which includes the TensorFlow framework optimized using Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) primitives.